 Mr. Suraj P. Ahuja, M.Sc.
 P.Geo., is the President and Principal Geological Consultant of SKAN Consulting Inc. based in West Vancouver, BC, Canada.
 Since 2001 he continues to provide consulting services to several major and junior exploration companies in Canada and overseas.
-Mr. Ahuja has over 40 years of mineral exploration and management experience in Canada, USA and South America.
+Mr. Ahuja has over

+40 years of mineral exploration and management experience in Canada, USA and South America.
 He has designed, developed and managed several successful mineral exploration programs from grassroots to detailed property evaluations, including mine geology and feasibility studies.
 Prior to forming his own company Mr. Ahuja also worked for SMDC, a predecessor company to Cameco Corporation and PNC, a Japanese uranium exploration company.
-Since 2004 Mr. Ahuja has been a director of UEX Corporation, a TSE listed public company.
-Mr. Ahuja is a member of the Audit Committee.
+Since 2004 Mr. Ahuja has been a director of UEX Corporation, a mineral exploration company that is listed on the Toronto Stock Exchange.